 ArcGIS Enterprise deployment items

-- Two or more GIS Server machines, which are used for the portal's hosting server.
+- A GIS Server site to act as the portal's hosting server.

 - An Azure Application gateway.